Weak Password Test Product Manual

 |3) Empty Passwords

-These are accounts which do not have a password defined.
+These are accounts that do not have a password defined.

 |4) Clear Text Password